Robinpig/Note/docs/CS/Java/JDK/JVM/Metaspace.md

+## Introduction

 Metaspace is memory the VM uses to store class metadata.
 Class metadata are the runtime representation of java classes within a JVM process - basically any information the JVM needs to work with a Java class.
 That includes, but is not limited to, runtime representation of data from the JVM class file format.
 Examples:
-● the “Klass” structure - the VM-internal representation of runtime state of a java class.
+- the “Klass” structure - the VM-internal representation of runtime state of a java class.
 This includes both vtable and itable.
-● Method metadata - runtime equivalent of the method_info in the class file, containing things like the bytecode, exception table, constants, etc.
+- Method metadata - runtime equivalent of the method_info in the class file, containing things like the bytecode, exception table, constants, etc.
-● The constant pool
+- The constant pool
-● Annotations
+- Annotations
-● method counters collected at runtime as a base for JIT decisions ● etc.
+- method counters collected at runtime as a base for JIT decisions
+- etc.